Abacha Ncha, African Salad

 Abacha, also called African Salad, jigbo, is made from processed shredded cassava tuber.
 It is a popular dish from the eastern part of Nigeria.
 Abacha Ncha, African Salad is served as a snack or main meal to visitors at home, weddings or parties and besides the Nigerian jollof rice, Abacha is arguably the next best dish out of Nigeria.

 Abacha ncha involves making a sauce (an emulsion) with oil and potash (akanwu, kaun), getting the right balance of this creamy sauce, is key to its deliciousness.
-It is one dish I ate in copious amounts when I was preggie for daughter no. 1 and it still ranks tops in my food haven, in fact, abacha is very personal to me.
+It is one dish I ate in copious amounts when I was preggy for daughter no. 1 and it still ranks tops in my food haven, in fact, abacha is very personal to me.

-The dish abacha, african salad, derives its name from the unprepared ingredient which is sold wet or dehydrated (dry) already processed.
+The dish abacha, African salad, derives its name from the unprepared ingredient which is sold wet or dehydrated (dry) already processed.
 I used to do the processing myself but it is so tedious, the peeling, boiling, slicing or grating, soaking etc, you are better off buying the already processed one.

 Ugba (shredded oil bean seed) is sometimes mixed with or served alongside the abacha ncha, akidi (black beans) or ground okro can also be added.
 There is a plethora of garnishes used to beautify and make abacha even more appetising, like sliced raw or lightly sauteed onions, garden egg of different sizes, shredded anala (garden egg) leaf, utazi leaf, whole crayfish, dried whitebait fish etc. Fried mackerel (ice-fish) commonly accompanies abacha, other accompaniments include canda/ponmo (cowskin), stockfish, dry fish, smoked fish, bush meat.